Tell me about the Juvenile Diabetes Research Foundation (JDRF) and what makes it a unique place to work

 What are the main challenges the successful candidate is likely to face in this role?

-There is of course the obvious challenge which would apply to any director of fundraising role at the moment in that it is a tough fundraising environment out there, with economic concerns depressing some donors and forms of giving and the new fundraising regulations making fundraising more rigorous than ever before.
+There is of course the obvious challenge which would apply to any head of philanthropy role at the moment in that it is a tough fundraising environment out there, with Brexit and the current economic concerns affecting some donors and their forms of giving.
 However, at JDRF there are still huge opportunities for us as a relatively young and very focused charity.

 At JDRF there is the additional challenge of working with colleagues in other countries and supporting your fundraising team to do so too.
 It is exciting and helpful to work with your fundraising counterparts in other territories but there are cultural barriers sometimes that require time and effort to overcome to make the most of our international networks.